 Reducing our carbon footprint

 We’ve made tackling climate change a priority.
 In 2020, we declared a climate emergency, committing to urgent action to reduce emissions.
 In 2019, we passed the Zero Carbon Act – aiming to reach net zero carbon emissions by 2050 – and reformed the Emissions Trading Scheme to more effectively reduce climate-polluting emissions.
-We’ve started planning a billion trees, with more than 349 million already in the ground.
+We’ve started planting a billion trees, with more than 349 million already in the ground.
 We’re also working to achieve a carbon-neutral public sector by 2025, through steps like upgrading schools and hospitals to run on clean energy.

 Keeping New Zealand moving, sustainably

 We’re working to reduce the negative impact of our transport sector.
 We’re upgrading our rail infrastructure and are consulting on a range of policies to eliminate emissions in the sector.
 We’ve introduced a Clean Car Standard to increase the supply of cleaner cars in New Zealand, and our Clean Car Discount is making it cheaper for Kiwi families to buy electric and low-emission cars.
 We’re also working towards our target of fully decarbonising the public bus fleet by 2035 and funding more EVs in the public sector.
 This is on top of funding more public EV chargers around the country and making a record investment in public transport and walking and cycling improvements.

 Backing businesses to make the switch

 Kiwi businesses have an important role to play as we transition to a low-carbon economy.
 That’s why we’re supporting businesses to make the switch to clean energy through our Government Investment in Decarbonising Industry Fund, which has already reduced lifetime emissions by 7.4 million tonnes.
 We’re also accelerating the use of low-carbon technology, renewable energy, and low-emissions vehicles by quadrupling funding for Green Investment Finance.

 Our Jobs for Nature programme is helping to drive our economic recovery, revitalise our regions, and restore our environment.
 The package is set to create thousands of jobs in our regions, while improving freshwater, improving biosecurity and enhancing biodiversity on public and private land.

 Cracking down on waste